nareshbhatia/react-learning-resources/docs/coding-conventions-and-patterns.md

 Note that most of the logic in the component is related to fetching data from the server and managing its state (`isLoading`, `isError`, `error` etc.).
-This is a lot of noise in the component that has nothing to do with the presentational logic, i.e. displaying of the list.
+This is a lot of noise in the component that has nothing to do with the presentational logic (i.e. displaying of the list).
 What if there was another component that also wanted to make an api call to display some other data.
 We would have to duplicate the same fetching logic there too.
 This is a very good use case for extracting the component logic into a custom hook, thus reducing the noise in the component and also reusing that logic in other places.

-**Example using a custom React Hook**
+**Example of using a custom React Hook**

-Here's the revised code.
-Now that the fetching logic has been extracted into a custom hook, the component itself is very simple and readable.
+Here's the revised code, with the fetching logic extracted into a separate custom hook.
+The component itself is now very simple and readable.
 Also, the fetching logic in `useFetch` is reusable by other components that need to fetch data.